-Namelists first appeared at the Lawrence Livermore Labs around 1980 and was incorporated as a CTSS FORTRAN extension.
-Since then, most operating systems offer FOR-TRAN77 compilers with namelist extensions, and namelist has become a standard feature of FORTRAN90.
-However, until the arrival of FORTRAN90 (sometime in 1994!), there was no namelist standard, and this caused great headaches for the ZEUS development project which, in 1990, had to operate on three platforms (UNICOS, CONVEXOS, and SUNOS, the precursor to SOLARIS).
-Thus, a portable namelist emulator was developed and EDITOR can be instructed to replace all namelist syntax in the code with calls to a namelist library, which includes features that the FORTRAN90 namelist does not (e.g., ability to assign values to 2D arrays, allowing variables passed by a subroutine argument list to be namelist variables).
+Namelists first appeared at the Lawrence Livermore Labs around 1980 and were incorporated as a CTSS FORTRAN extension.
+Since then, most operating systems offer FORTRAN 77 compilers with namelist extensions, and namelist has become a standard feature of FOR-TRAN 90 (f90).
+However, until the arrival of f90 (sometime in 1994!), there was no namelist standard, and this caused great headaches for the ZEUS development project which, in 1990, had to operate under three different compilers.
+Thus, a portable namelist emulator was developed and EDITOR can be instructed to replace all namelist syntax in the code with calls to a namelist library, which includes features that the f90 namelist does not (e.g., ability to assign values to 2D arrays, allowing variables passed by a subroutine argument list to be namelist variables).
 The discussion in this subsection, therefore, is restricted to the EDITOR flavour of namelists.